Analysis

 As Keir Starmer faces a public evisceration, we should consider the distress and humiliation endured by the families of those in the eye of the political storm

-Do their tormentors, from the media shock jocks right down to the blowhard in the local pub, ever pause to consider how their own wives and children might feel if someone was saying the same about them?
+Do their tormentors, from the media shock jocks right down to the blowhard in the local pub, ever pause to consider how their own wives and children might feel if someone were saying the same about them?

-“Hey, that’s my dad you’re talking about!”
-Read the comments in rightwing newspapers and you reel at the hatred: “A conceited, stubborn little man”; “mediocre, cunning, out for himself”; “untrustworthy, disgraceful, free-loading liar”.
-Or watch (I hadn’t up until now; I was appalled) the foam-flecked abuse on rightwing media channels: “There’s a question mark over his mental stability… the only way he’ll be removed from Downing Street is in a straitjacket”; “he’s destroyed the country”; “he and his pals…really repulsive creatures playing out their fantasies”.
+Hey, that’s my dad you’re talking about!
+The hate filling the comment sections of rightwing newspapers make you reel: “A conceited, stubborn little man”; “mediocre, cunning, out for himself”; “untrustworthy, disgraceful, free-loading liar”.
+Or watch (I hadn’t until now; I was appalled) the foam-flecked loathing and abuse on rightwing media channels, questioning Starmer’s mental stability, declaring him a “repulsive creature playing out his fantasies”.

 Newsletters